[Edge] Unlock IKEA BILRESA scroll wheel and dual button

 Basic dimming with BILRESA scroll wheel

-• Stock drivers do not support them.
+• Stock drivers do not support them yet, when they do you’ll see the Adjust brightness action.

 • For Zigbee bulbs you can use Lights Multifunction Mc.